friflo/Friflo.Json.Fliox/Engine/README.md

 ## Hello World

-The hello world examples demonstrates the creation of some entities
+The hello world examples demonstrates the creation of a world, some entities with components
 and their movement using a simple `ForEachEntity()` call.

 ```csharp